githubnitin123/-Mutual-fund-data-scraping-/README.md

 Mutual funds are investment vehicles that pool money from multiple investors to purchase a diversified portfolio of securities such as stocks, bonds, and other assets.
 NAV (Net asset value) is the market price of a fund that is dependent on the day to day stock market activity.

+import requests
+import pandas as pd
+from sqlalchemy import create_engine from datetime import datetime

 CREATE DATABASE mutual_fund_db;

 USE mutual_fund_db;